uclh-criu/testuclhbookdown/sessions/8-recap-r-sql.md

 Restart RStudio.

-### 3 get most recent ‘learning-datascience’ project from Github into RStudio
+### 3 get most recent ‘uclh-data-training’ project from Github into RStudio

 This is a repeat of the process we went through at the start of the R course, but this time we are doing it directly from RStudio in the Data